-EXHIBIT ARRIVAL TIME: Exhibits must be set-up in Floral Hall by 5:00pm on Sunday, August 13th Judging of all entries will begin Tuesday, August 16th at 9:00am.
+EXHIBIT ARRIVAL TIME: Exhibits must be set-up in Floral Hall by 5:00pm on Sunday, August 12th.
+Judging of all entries will begin Tuesday, August 15th at 9:00am.

-EXHIBIT RELEASE TIME: Exhibits will be released Sunday, August 21st, between 8:00am-12:00pm.
+EXHIBIT RELEASE TIME: Exhibits will be released Sunday, August 20th, between 8:00am-12:00pm.
 CCAIS is not responsible for exhibits not picked up by set times.

 Groups must fill out entry forms and turn them into the Fairgrounds Office no later than July 8th at 5:00pm.
 This department is for community clubs, youth groups, granges, townships, farmers clubs, or agricultural clubs.
-The 2022 fair theme ("Make it, bake, grow it") should be used.
+The 2023 fair theme ("Boots, Barnyard, and Family Fun at the Calhoun County Fair!") should be used.
 No part of this exhibit can be used in any other exhibit.
 Exhibit must remain intact and in first class condition for the duration of the fair.
 Judging will be based on: Quality 40%, Education 30%, Variety 15%, and Arrangement 15%.